Frequently Asked Questions

 What is the Acceptance Criteria?

-Our program is designed to reduce recidivism, increase compliance, and provide a second chance for offenders to reintegrate successfully.
+Our service is designed to reduce recidivism, increase compliance, and provide a second chance for offenders to reintegrate successfully.
 Each applicant’s criminal history, behavior conformity, and risk indicators are assessed on a case-by-case basis.
-Generally speaking, H4O targets first-time, non-violent offenders who pose a low-risk for reoffending.
+Generally speaking, Phoenix Housing targets first-time, non-violent offenders who pose a low-risk for reoffending.

 Are Indigent Offenders Accepted?